Lauren Chen: United States federal indictment

 A federal indictment unsealed in September 2024 accused Tenet Media of receiving funding and direction from a covert operation funded by Russia to disseminate pro-Russian propaganda within the United States.
-The indictment, filed in the Southern District of New York, alleged that Russian state-controlled media company RT funneled nearly $10 million to Tenet Media to create and distribute content favorable to Russian interests, aimed at amplifying U.S. domestic divisions.
+The indictment, filed in the Southern District of New York, alleged that Russian state-controlled media company RT funneled nearly to Tenet Media to create and distribute content favorable to Russian interests, aimed at amplifying U.S. domestic divisions.
 The indictment specifically named Kostiantyn Kalashnikov and Elena Afanasyeva, employees of RT, as the main operatives behind the funding.

 The Justice Department said that Tenet Media, referred to as "US Company 1" in the indictment, produced numerous videos that supported Russia's geopolitical aims and received significant views on platforms such as YouTube, Twitter, and TikTok.
 These activities were part of broader Russian efforts to influence U.S. public opinion ahead of the 2024 elections.
 Although the indictment suggested that not all individuals affiliated with Tenet were aware of the source of funding, it highlighted that founders, including Chen, were cognizant of their financial backers and actively concealed this information.

 The indictment stated: "The unsealed indictment said the founders of the unidentified company — widely reported to be Tenet Media — knew their funding came from 'the Russians.'"
 It alleges the Tenet founders masked their Russian funding by creating a fictitious persona of a wealthy European sponsor, "Eduard Grigoriann."
 The charged Russian nationals, Kostiantyn Kalashnikov and Elena Afanasyeva, were involved in day-to-day operations of Tenet by fall 2023, using false names to conceal they were Russian RT employees.
 The indictment alleges the founders acknowledged in private communications that their "investors" were actually the "Russians."

 Attorney general Merrick Garland said Tenet "never disclosed to the influencers or to their millions of followers its ties to RT and the Russian government."
-Prosecutors also allege the $10 million was a Russian money laundering operation.
+Prosecutors also allege the was a Russian money laundering operation.

 Canadian government reaction

-On September 10, five Canadian members of parliament issued a letter calling for Chen to testify before a Canadian parliamentary committee.
+On 10 September, five Canadian members of parliament (MP) issued a letter calling for Chen to testify before a Canadian parliamentary committee.

-After being summoned, Chen appeared with counsel during the hearing on November 5, 2024, and refused to answer any questions, citing the American criminal investigation.
+After being summoned, Chen appeared with counsel during the hearing on 5 November 2024, and refused to answer any questions, citing the US criminal investigation.
 This prompted the committee, comprising MPs from all parties, to unanimously vote to send the matter to the House of Commons as a potential contempt of parliament case.

 Response and public statements

 Following the indictment's public release, Tenet Media and the involved commentators, including Chen, did not immediately respond to requests for comment.
-As of September 6, two days after the indictment was revealed publicly, Chen had not posted on social media since the indictment.

 In response to the indictment, BlazeTV officially fired her.
 Her Turning Point USA profile was also removed.
 Her channels, as well as that of Tenet Media, were taken down by YouTube.
 Tenet Media has since been shuttered.

+In September 2025, Chen denied the allegations in a post on Twitter.